 The Central Bank of Nigeria (CBN), in line with its developmental functions as enshrined in Section 31 of the CBN Act 2007, established the Anchor Borrowers’ Programme (ABP) to create economic linkages between smallholder farmers (SHFs) and reputable companies (anchors) involved in the production and processing of key agricultural commodities.

 The core of the Programme is to provide loans (in-kind and cash) to smallholder farmers to boost agricultural production, create jobs, reduce food import bills towards conservation of the foreign reserve.

-If you want the best the business loans in Nigeria, we would advise you to go for one of the business loans we have listed.
+If you are so concerned about the best business loans in Nigeria, we would advise you to go for one of the business loans we have listed above.